 There are dozens of towns and regions, each with its particular charm and list of activities.
 Because of that, it's hard to pick which spot to visit and where to stay while in Costa Rica.

 When planning your trip, knowing what experience you want to have is essential.

 Are you seeking a romantic getaway for two, or do you want to party and meet new people daily?
 Are you a surfer or a yogi, or maybe both?
 Beach or forest?
 Or maybe, you want to do it all!

 With that in mind, here are 8 of the best and most famous cities and areas to stay in Costa Rica.
 These locations have lots of different hotels and hostels and lots of things to do and see!

-- Discover 15 of the best things to do in Costa Rica
+- Discover the best advice for backpackers going to Costa Rica

 Best Places to Stay in Costa Rica